soilwise-he/SoilWise-documentation/tech/docs/technical_components/storage.md

 ### Key Features

 Apache Lucene offers a range of options that support increasing the search performance and the quality of search results.
-It also allows to implement strategies for result ranking, faceted search that can increase end user experience :
+It also allows to implement strategies for result ranking, faceted search etc. that can increase end user experience :

-1. **Search performance** — Apache Lucene is a broadly adopted and well maintaned index that can dramatically speed up and inprove the precision of search results
+1. **Search performance** — Apache Lucene is a broadly adopted and well maintaned search index that can dramatically speed up and improve the precision of search results
-2. **Integration** — Integration with Apache Solr provides tools and programatic access to configure, manage, optimize and query the indexed content.
+2. **Integration** — Integration with Apache Solr provides tools and programmatic access to configure, manage, optimize and query the indexed content.
-3. **Lexical Search** — Combined with the Apache Solr framework, Lucene offers support for lexical search (based on matching the literals of words and their variants, faceted search and ranking.
+3. **Lexical Search** — Combined with the Apache Solr framework, Lucene offers support for lexical search (based on matching the literals of words and their variants), faceted search and ranking.
-3. **Semantic Search** — Combined with the Apache Solr framework, Lucene offers support for storing embeddings that support semantic search (based on the meaning of data).
+3. **Semantic Search** — Combined with the Apache Solr framework, Lucene offers support for generating and storing embeddings that support semantic search (based on the meaning of data) and associated AI functions.

 ## Git: storage of code and configuration